fab1o/pump-zsh/README.md

 Refer to the [Pump-zsh Wiki](https://github.com/fab1o/pump-zsh/wiki/Home) for detailed guides, configuration tips, and advanced usage.

-To see available commands and help options, run:
+To see available commands and help options, run in your Terminal:

 ```sh
 help